-In Allthings.bioPRO we are going to put all emphasis on getting citizens involved in the bioeconomy and making their voices heard.
-We will focus on issues and products, which connect with the daily life of citizens and consumers.
-Possible themes are the creation of growth and jobs, sustainable and circular use of resources or the societal dimension of the bio-based industry in Europe but also outside Europe where the biomass products might impact societies in other countries.
+In Allthings.bioPRO we put all emphasis on getting citizens involved in the bioeconomy and making their voices heard.
+We focused on issues and products, which connect with the daily life of citizens and consumers.
+Main themes were the creation of growth and jobs, Kids & School, Food Packaging and Fashion & Textiles.
 The personal viewpoint of a consumer considers quality, functionality and the costs of products but does also care about sustainable production and the environmental impact of daily life products.